glires/Napoop/README.md

 The command written in Perl and using Napoop.pm

 ## DESCRIPTION
 Hopefully, this script is a useful command-line tool to handle varous nucleic acid sequences, i.e. DNAs and RNAs.
 Originally, Napoop.pm was written to study object-oriented programming in Perl.
 After coding Napoop.pm, preexisting miscellanious scripts were gathered to complete this script, napoop.
 This has been designed to be usefull especially when it is multiply pipe-lined.
+However, it is unfortunately not expected to run at high speed.
 The name NA, P, and OOP stand for Nucleic Acids, Perl, and Object-Oriented Programming, respectively.
 Currently, FASTA, GenBank, and EMBL formats are supported as input data as well as a raw sequence in a simple test.

 ## INSTALL
 Move napoop into one of the PATH directories, such as /usr/local/bin, and chmod +rx.
 Check which napoop.